nebellleben/capstone-california-housing/README.md

 - Hyperparameter tuning
 - Deep learning with Keras/TensorFlow
 - Model evaluation and comparison
+- REST API development with FastAPI
 - Containerization with Docker
+- Model deployment and serving

 ## 📄 License